Arkariza/GenshinList/README.md

 # GenshinList
-This Apps Make You Easy for see Char and see Stats in Weapon
+This Apps Make You Easy for see Char and seeing Stats in Weapon